Think beards are boring? Think again. This list of twenty mind-blowing facial hair facts is going to make you not believe your eyes.

 One study examined the global status of beards.

-They found that 55% of the men all-around the World sport some style of facial hair.
+They found that 55% of the men all-around the World sport a beard style or another.

 In American males, this number was 33%.